Ildaron/Nucleo-STM32-C/ADS_1299/README.md

 1.4.
 The amount of input data is 24 bits * 8 = 192 bits, and 24 status bits, in total we get 216 bits
 1.5 To receive data from the device after executing the RDATAC command, the START pin must be high, or a START command has been issued.

-#### 2. Конфигаруия регисторов управления
+#### 2. Configuration of control registers
-2.1 Запись в регистор
+2.1 Writing to the register
-Три байта конфигурации регисторов
+Three bytes of register configuration
 0b11010110
 0b11010100
 0b11100000

 First command byte: 010r rrrr, where r rrrr is the starting register address.
-Второй байт команды: 000n nnnn, где n nnnn - количество записываемых регистров - 1.
+Second byte of the command: 000n nnnn, where n nnnn is the number of registers to be written - 1.
-2.2 Чтения с регистрв, аналогично но первые четые бита из байта следующего формата BYTE 1 = 0010 0000
+2.2 Reading from a register, similarly but the first four bits from a byte of the following format BYTE 1 = 0010 0000

-2.3 Скорость передач данных
+2.3 Baud rate
-Предполагая, что CLK составляет 2,048 МГц, тогда tSDECODE (4 tCLK) составляет 1,96 мкс. Когда SCLK составляет 16 МГц, один байт может быть передан за 500 нс. Это время передачи байтов не соответствует спецификации tSDECODE; поэтому должна быть вставлена задержка, чтобы конец второго байта приходил на 1,46 мкс позже.
+Assuming the CLK is 2.048 MHz, then tSDECODE (4 tCLK) is 1.96 μs.
+When SCLK is 16 MHz, one byte can be transmitted in 500 ns.
+This byte transfer time does not conform to the tSDECODE specification; therefore a delay must be inserted so that the end of the second byte arrives 1.46 µs later.

 #### 3. SCLK
 tSCLK=500 ns - 2 MHz (12 page).